-(at around 47 mins) When the Simpsons arrive in Alaska, the border guard gives them $1,000 in exchange for the mining of Alaska's natural resources.
+(at around 47 minutes) When the Simpsons arrive in Alaska, the border guard gives them 1,000 dollars in exchange for the mining of Alaska's natural resources.
 This actually happens in real life, though a citizen has to reside there for at least twelve months first.
 The Alaska Permanent Fund, which is funded by oil production and revenue from other sources, pays out an annual dividend to every eligible Alaskan resident.
-When it began in 1982, Alaskans were paid $1,000.
+When it began in 1982, Alaskans were paid 1,000 dollars.
 The amount varies from year to year based on the growth of the fund.

 (at around 18 minutes) Homer likes to pretend his pet pig is Spider-Man.
 Marvel Comics actually published a comic book series about a pig version of Spider-Man in the early 1980s.
 It was called "Peter Porker, the Spectacular Spider-Ham" and featured animal versions of other Marvel Comics characters.

 For the entire month of July 2007, as part of a campaign to hype the July 27th opening of the movie, twelve "7-Eleven" stores all over North America changed their names to Kwik-E-Marts, and begun selling products like Buzz Cola, KrustyO's cereal, Radioactive Man comics, and Squishees, including WooHoo!
 Blue Vanilla flavor.
 One store in Burbank, California reported selling over 57,000 sprinkled donuts matching the one featured in the movie poster.
 Only one of the twelve locations was in Canada, located in Coquitlam, British Columbia (a suburb near Vancouver).